Padmanaba231/GenAI-BCGX-JOBSIMULATION-FORAGE/README.md

 This repository contains my submission for the GenAI BCGX Job Simulation on Forage.
 The project covers the end-to-end data science workflow, starting from finance report scraping 📊 to data analysis 📈 and using Generative AI 🧠 to build a Chatbot model 💬 for information retrieval.

 ## Project Overview 🌍
+BCG GenAI Job Simulation on Forage - January 2025
+ * Completed a job simulation involving AI-powered financial chatbot development for BCG's GenAI Consulting team.
+ * Gained experience in Python programming, including the use of libraries such as pandas for data manipulation.
+ * Integrated and interpreted complex financial data from 10-K and 10-Q reports, employing a chatbot that provides user-friendly financial insights and analysis.

 The goal of this project was to simulate a real-world data science task for Boston Consulting Group.
 The workflow includes the following steps:
 <br>
   1️⃣ **Data Collection** 📑 : Reading financial reports and collecting necessary data.